 - I have made this recipe with both fresh mango and frozen.
 For the frozen I thawed it then drained off the excess liquid.
 You want the puree to be like thick applesauce, not watery at all.

-- *Ingredients listed in cups for spoon and measure method, ounces or grams for weighing method*
+- *Ingredients listed in cups for spoon and measure method, ounces and grams for weighing method* Weighing in grams is the most accurate.

 - 3 cups mango puree (see notes)

-- 1 cup plus 2 Tbsp Chosen Foods Avocado oil (9 ounces or 255 g)*
+- 1 cup plus 2 tablespoon Chosen Foods Avocado oil (9 ounces or 255 g)*

 - 2 large eggs, room temperature